Ajit-Mehrotra/wonderquest/documentation/Setup Guide.md

 3. Clone the repo on the host server
 4. Basic Docker Knowledge
 5. Basic vim knowledge.
 Here's a good [cheat sheet](https://opensource.com/downloads/cheat-sheet-vim)

-I also made this [Docker Essentials Guide](./Docker%20Essentials.md) and [Vim Essentials Guide](./Vim%20Essentials.md).
-It's not all-encompassing, but it should provide some context.

 ### Deployment Steps